Asset Publisher

 Andean states

-The situation in the Andean states of Venezuela, Colombia, Peru and Bolivia has been extremely volatile in recent years.
+The situation in the Andean states of Venezuela, Colombia, Ecuador, Peru and Bolivia has been extremely volatile in recent years.
 Encouraging news, such as the historic peace agreement in Colombia that ended six decades of conflict with the FARC guerilla group in 2016, are juxtaposed with dramatic developments in the neighbouring country of Venezuela, which is currently experiencing a massive humanitarian, political and economic crisis and was the location of one of the 21st century’s largest refugee disasters.
 Social protests shook large parts of the region in autumn 2019, laying bare the full extent to which political polarisation and dissatisfaction over inadequate socio-economic participation are dividing the societies of the Andean countries.
+In addition, the security situation in Ecuador in particular has become increasingly acute.
+In Venezuela, the repression of the population and especially of the opposition continues.
+This was most recently evident in the 2024 presidential elections, when the regime did not recognize opposition leader Edmundo González as elected president and imprisoned thousands of people as a result of the protests.

-The KAS Foundation offices in the Andes, which besides the country projects in Venezuela, Colombia, Peru and Bolivia also include the regional projects for ‘Indigenous Political Participation’ based in Bolivia, the ‘Rule of Law Programme Latin America’ based in Colombia and the ‘Energy Security and Climate Change in Latin America’ programme, work closely with local political, judicial, media and civil society partners in their areas of activity.
-The Foundation offices focus on specific national issues, such as the implementation of the peace process in Colombia, the decentralisation of government in Peru, the promotion of civil society in Venezuela and political dialogue in Bolivia.
+The KAS offices in the Andes, which besides the country projects in Venezuela, Colombia, Ecuador, Peru and Bolivia also include the regional projects for ‘Indigenous Political Participation’ based in Bolivia and the ‘Rule of Law Programme Latin America’ based in Colombia, work closely with local political, judicial, media and civil society partners in their areas of activity.
+The foundation offices focus on specific national issues, such as the implementation of the peace process in Colombia, the decentralisation of government in Peru, the handling with the security crisis in Ecuador, the promotion of civil society in Venezuela and political dialogue in Bolivia.
 Although based in the Andean states, the regional projects work across borders and pursue overarching topics, such as promoting the rule of law in Latin America, socio-political participation amongst indigenous populations and the debate surrounding climate change.
-Since mid-2020, the KAS Foundation offices in the Andean states have also been focusing their efforts on the consequences of the Venezuelan refugee crisis, as the countries in the region have, in the meantime, taken in the majority of around five million migrants and born the brunt of the mass exodus from Venezuela.
+Since mid-2020, the KAS offices in the Andean states have also been focusing their efforts on the consequences of the Venezuelan refugee crisis, as the countries in the region have, in the meantime, taken in the majority of around seven million migrants and bear the brunt of the mass exodus from Venezuela.

 Cono Sur kas